Karol Kurpinski was born on March 6, 1785 in the

 Musical scene in F major for horn and bassoon

-Reverie over Wanda's tomb in B minor for clavichord and violin
+Reverie over Wanda's tomb in B minor for clavichord

 Cavatina for trumpet or trombone and piano (ca. 1823)